Judge gavel with rings on it

 At the conclusion of the trial, a final decree of divorce is presented to the judge for signature.
 This document contains all the rulings of the court and resolves all issues pertaining to the court.
 It is a binding legal document for both parties.

-Have Questions About the Divorce Process?
-Ask Our Board-Certified Attorneys
+Have Questions About the Process?
+Ask a Board-Certified Attorney

 Divorce lawyer Donna Smiedt and her legal team in Arlington offer thorough, compassionate legal advice to help you determine the best avenue for your case and achieve the best possible outcome.
 Ms. Smiedt has helped clients with their family law and divorce cases since she began practicing in 1986.